piclas-framework/piclas/doc/userguide/020_workflow.md

     TestCase_State_001.5000000000000000.h5
     TestCase_DSMCState_001.5000000000000000.h5

+The format and floating point length of the time stamp *001.5000000000000000* can be adjusted with the parameter

+    TimeStampLength = 21

+where the floating format with length of *F21.14* is used as default value.

 ### Parallel execution
 The simulation code is specifically designed for (massively) parallel execution using the MPI library.
 For parallel runs, the code must be compiled with `PICLAS_MPI=ON`.
 Parallel execution is then controlled using `mpirun`